EDCD/EDDN/README.md

 **DO NOT** assume that any code or documentation in the `master` (or any other) branch on GitHub truly reflects the current live service!

+Anyone planning to send data too EDDN **MUST** comply with all the advice in that document, and the individual schema README files as applicable.
+It's also the best resource for those listening to the EDDN data stream.

 ---
 ---